 How the game works

 Each week, six contestants get to know each other through a series of (f)unconventional games, questions, and challenges, hoping to "meet their match."
 At the end of the show, each contestant sends the host the name of who they like the most and if two people choose each other, it's a match!
 Each episode could have zero matches or up to three matches.

 The Game Show of Love Origin Story

 The Game Show of Love was created in response to the COVID-19 pandemic.
-With media production halted around the world, Emma knew she had to pivot to find a way to make a living and started to think about what she could do with her media skills/expertise within the restraints of a global lockdown.
-After hearing friends lament during virtual hangouts that they couldn't meet new people, that dating was off the table, and that they wanted more entertainment and human interaction, Emma came up with a solution that would touch upon and hopefully help ease those issues: a dating game show with audience participation to maximize connection, entertainment, and interaction, both romantically and otherwise.
+With media production halted around the world, Emma knew she had to pivot to find a way to make a living so she started to think about what she could do with her media skills/expertise within the restraints of a global lockdown.
+After hearing friends lament during virtual hangouts that they couldn't meet new people, that dating was off the table unless they wanted to be on "the apps," and that they wanted more entertainment and human interaction, Emma came up with a solution that would touch upon and hopefully help ease those issues: a dating game show with audience participation to maximize connection, entertainment, and interaction, both romantically and otherwise.

 Supporting the show

 While we are keeping the live episodes open to the public for a "suggested donation," access to the recordings of the episodes, the live dates and their recordings, and other exclusive content is reserved for paid subscribers.
 If you're enjoying the show, please consider supporting it by subscribing to our Patreon.

 Want to support the show but don't want to commit to a monthly subscription?
 Just a one-time viewer because your friend was on an episode?
 Make a one time donation!